csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

 # What is a Wheat?

-Included in Forge assignments are solution file(s) for each part of the assignment.
+Included in most Forge assignments are solution file(s) for each part of the assignment.
 These are referred to as _wheats_, and have the `.wheat` file extension.
 These _wheats_ allow you to check your understanding of the problem using tests.
-As long as you can express your question about the assignment as a test, you can receive an authorotative answer from the wheat!
+As long as you can express your question about the assignment as a test, you can receive an authoritative answer from the wheat!
+(For more on wheats, learning goals, and critiquing wheats, see [these lecture notes](https://hackmd.io/@lfs/SJDRo3Qpj) from February, 2023.)

 To run tests in your test file (e.g. `stacks.test.frg`) using the wheat solution, follow these steps:

 - Replace `open` statements to your implementation file (ex. `stacks.frg`) with the associated wheat.
-  For example, you may replace `open "stacks.frg"` with `open "stacks.wheat"`. _Ensure not open both files at the same time._
+  For example, you may replace `open "stacks.frg"` with `open "stacks.wheat"`. _Be careful not to open both files at the same time._
-- Run your tests file in Racket.
+- Run your tests file as you would any other Forge file.
 All associated tests will be run against the _wheat_ instead of your implementation.

 _Wheats_ only implement top level predicates of a project.
 Tests that deal with the specific internals of _your_ implementation will not be able to be run against the wheat.